By the way, we're up to audio soundbite five in order as I inform the broadcast engineer what's coming up.

 What they do is the mission.

-So your Democrat Party, your left wing in this country is still doing everything it can to undermine the success and the mission of the U.S. military, despite this flap that's happening with uh with me.
+So your Democrat Party, your left wing in this country, is still doing everything it can to undermine the success and the mission of the U.S. military, despite this flap that's happening with me.

-Okay, we're back, Rush Limbaugh here, and the excellence in broadcasting that we're gonna want to read uh Fred Thompson's statement, Republican presidential candidate that he uh oh, by the way, on the Fox News channel right now, they're they're they're debating this.
+We're going to want to read Fred Thompson's statement, Republican presidential candidate that he, oh, by the way, on the Fox News channel right now, they're debating this.

 They are using the fear imposed by the state to intimidate, to try to intimidate private citizens from saying and thinking what they can't say and think.

-They are associating themselves with uh political operatives out there, media matters, and uh essentially interpreting my meaning for people, interpreting my thoughts.
+They are associating themselves with political operatives out there, media matters, and essentially interpreting my meaning for people, interpreting my thoughts.

 They're not being honest about what they really think or believe.